-The FAA monitors performance for 42 measures, initiatives, and activities, which highlight the agency's priority goals in performing our mission and advancing the FAA's Strategic Initiatives.
-These goals fall into the following categories: employee Organizational Success Increase (OSI) / Organizational Success Measure (OSM), executive Corporate Short Term Incentive (Corporate STI), performance objective in the Department of Transportation's Strategic Plan, and Agency Priority Goal submitted to the Administration.
+The FAA monitors performance for 41 measures, initiatives, and activities, which highlight the agency's corporate goals in performing our mission and advancing the FAA's Strategic Initiatives.
+These goals fall into the following categories: employee Organizational Success Increase (OSI) / Organizational Success Measure (OSM), executive Corporate Short Term Incentive (Corporate STI), performance objective in the Department of Transportation's Strategic Plan (DOT Goals), and Agency Priority Goal (APG) submitted to the Administration.

-We are currently Green (On Track) for 38 of our 42 priority goals, with 3 of them already completed.
-Our efforts to mitigate the risks for the Yellow (At Risk) metrics are described below.
+We are currently Green (On Track) for 38 of our 41 corporate goals, with 9 of them already completed.
+These highlights showcase the FAA's successes in achieving its most important agency goals.

 Where are we going?

 In Fiscal Year 2014, the Administrator developed a five-year vision of an aviation system that reflects the highest standards of safety and efficiency and is a model for the world.
 As we move forward in the execution of the Administrator's vision, the Agency will focus on novel and streamlined reporting mechanisms to ensure adequate focus is placed on the vision's key areas:

 - Laying the foundation for the National Airspace System (NAS) of the future by achieving prioritized NextGen benefits, enabling the safe and efficient integration of new user entrants including Unmanned Aircraft Systems (UAS) and Commercial Space flights, and delivering more efficient, streamlined air traffic management services;

 - Building on safety management principles to proactively address emerging safety risk by using consistent, data-informed approaches to make smarter, system-level, risk-based decisions;